 Comments of the week

-Every week we look back at some of the biggest stories that got you talking and highlight a few comments that stood out to us.
+Every week we look back at the biggest story which got you talking, and highlight a few comments that stood out to us